Doug-Wyman/Tempurpedic_Control/README.md

 Tempurpedic has codes for 0 to 10 levels of vibration for each of the three zones (upper body, hips and legs).
 If I can find an easy way of implementing these 30 levels I will do so.
+These codes are in the table of codes.

+     A BIG caveat...
+One would think There would be a way of controlling more than a single bed.
+Thus the first few bytes may address a particular bed.
+The program queries the web page at port 80 and that page may have a prefix code.
+I would do that if I were coding the program.
+I only have one bed so I can't check it.

 I wish there was a "command_line platform light" entity.